genkit-ai/genkit-notebooklm/README.md

 ## Who is This For?

-This starter kit is designed for developers, startups, and researchers looking to integrate AI-powered content synthesis into their applications without building everything from scratch.
+This sample is designed to be a starting point for developers, startups, and researchers looking to integrate AI-powered content synthesis into their applications without building everything from scratch.

 ## Usage
 You can easily generate AI-powered podcasts from any text content by configuring the synthesis options.
 The system is flexible and can handle various podcast formats including: